SkyZeroA/SkyProjectGroup5/README.md

 ### 🌍 ClearSky — Local Setup Guide
+_______________
+### Description
+ClearSky is a web application where users can track, understand, and reduce their carbon impact!
+Our carbon footprint tracking platform helps employees of Sky measure their emissions, discover sustainable choices, and take meaningful steps towards a greener future.

+Currently the features include a leaderboard where you can compete with others (fake employees atm) to have the greenest week and month
+You will also be presented with a lifestyle questionnaire upon sign up, where answering these questions will give an estimate to your yearly carbon footprint

 This README will guide you through setting up the **ClearSky** website on your local machine for testing.
 ____________________
 ### ⚙️ Prerequisites